This collection of free counting money worksheets will give your students practice with identifying coins and counting money.

-These pages will help your first through third grade students practice money standards in the classroom.
+These pages will help your first grade, second grade and third grade students practice money standards in the classroom.
 Of course, this is also a life skill that students need to master so extra practice is always helpful.

 This collection of pages has not been created for teaching but for practice after the skill has been taught.
 As always, we like our teaching to include hands-on practice with manipulatives!

 You might want to add our free counting coins clip cards to your math centers.
 Add clothespins and these will make for an engaging way for your students to practice how to count coins.

 Make sure you add plenty of pretend coins and bills to your classroom for hands on practice.
 We also like using coin stamps at a math center.
 There are many ways students can “play” with these as they are learning.
 Students might also enjoy magnetic coins and bills to add to your board.